Child/Adolescent Development, Deviance and Violence – DBFA 615

-This course explores the foundational theoretical models that give explanation to the issues and challenges associated with child and adolescent development.
+This course explores the foundational theoretical models giving explanation to the issues and challenges associated with child and adolescent development.
 Attention is given to the perspectives of both child and parent with a focus on effective intervention at the familial and sociological levels.
-Informed by systems theory and empirically-supported treatment approaches, the student will emerge with a strong appreciation for the continuum of care in diverse ecclesial and professional settings.
+Informed by systems theory and empirically - supported treatment approaches, the student will emerge with a strong appreciation for the continuum of care in diverse ecclesial and professional settings.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.